solliancenet/oracle-to-postgresql-migration-guide/application-setup/application-setup.md

 ## Set up your migration server and migrate the Oracle database to PostgreSQL

 The basic tasks of migration have been listed below.
-The task details have been discussed in the Oracle to PostgreSQL Migration Guide Word document.
+The task details have been discussed in the *A Guide to Migrating a Java Oracle Application to Azure Database for PostgreSQL* Word document.

 - Navigate to your migration server.
 It can be a VM or your local machine.
 - Install the ora2pg utility.